 The relationship between politics and journalism is not that they are exclusively mutual, only compatible or workable when together, but that they bear in common a dramaturgical essence.
 Journalism denotes ‘daily.’
 A journal is properly understood as a diary, a recollection of minute thoughts and details.
 Likewise, politics denotes daily affairs, a business without fixed principles so that one can swindle his way out of the ever-shifting vicissitudes of public opinion.

 Today, we’re suspiciously witnessing a phenomenon where the theater of politics is hosted by the journalistic outlets as Hamilton is hosted by Broadway or Don’t Look Up by Netflix.
 Outlets are not only hosts, but sometimes the producers, but always the distributors, of political theater—CNN is the Paramount Pictures to the leftist machine, and deeper still lie the actors upon whose investments determine their content.
-In this feature-length film everyone is an actor, including the producers themselves—a style that would be Kaufmanesque if it possessed a tenth of the literary intellect and wasn’t so insidiously Orwellian.
+In this feature-length film everyone is an actor, including the producers themselves—a style that would be Kaufmanesque if it possessed a tenth of the literary intellect and wasn’t so insidiously Orwellian—but at least it would then be worthy of respect.

 The reality of journalism today disallows us to talk of it as one might find in textbook definitions.
-Journalism is an accomplice to the political institution, which subsumes any industry influential to, or with a vested interest in, the public sphere, such as the financial, pharmaceutical, and technological.
-It’s this role determined by external forces that journalism has taken upon itself to fulfill, duties that need not be their own, with ulterior interests one may only speculate on, which has delegitimized it.
-Journalism has castrated itself of its dignity for secretive gain and mindless applause from their audience.
+Journalism is an accomplice to the political institution, which subsumes any industry influential to, or with a vested interest in, the public sphere, such as the financial, pharmaceutical, and technological centers of political discourse.
+It’s this role determined by external forces that journalism has taken upon itself to fulfill duties that need not be their own with ulterior speculative interests.
+This involvement has delegitimized the profession “for the people” and legitimized itself for “the man.”
+Journalism has castrated itself of its dignity for secretive gain and mindless applause from its audience.
 It has lost any sense of being its own.